janegca/fem-jr-fylo-ds/README.md

 probably because the content size never grows and so doesn't trigger it, so it's taking up all the extra space when the page grows ☹️

+- the `clamp` isn't being respected, why?
+  - on`.fds` - it does not grow to its `max-width`, and its contents overflow
+- `.fds-Header` `max-width` not respected, why?
+  - removed the `min-width` setting and everything is ok in small size but component shrinks instead of growing in larger screen size; setting `max-width` in the media query has no effect
+- opposite problem with `.fds-Indicator`, it doesn't grow at all for larger screens, remains fixed

+✔️FIX:

+- changed `main` layout from `grid` to `flex` - `.fds` now grows
+- removed all size settings on `.fds`
+- added `flex: 1` to `.fds-Header` and `flex: 2` to `.fds-Indicator`
+- removed all width settings on `.fds-Header` and `.fds-Indicator` then set `min-height` and `min-width` on both for basic sizing, adding `max-width` values to their media queries
+- adjusted `padding` on `.fds-Header`

 References: